 Development Education

 In 1986, the Comhlámh Development Education group developed its most ambitious project yet – a 22-week ‘Beyond Live Aid’ course.
 The name built on the popularity of Bob Geldof’s Live Aid concert for Ethiopia, while pointing to the need to go deeper in our understanding of the causes of underdevelopment.
-After the first year the course was divided into two parts – one part was to be an ‘Issues in Development’ course, and the other part to be about ways to explore issues with groups.
+After the first year, the course was divided into two parts – one was an ‘Issues in Development’ course, and the other was about ways to explore issues with groups.
 This basic pattern of courses laid the foundation for Comhlámh’s development education courses for decades to come.
-Skills in Development Education is still going strong today.
+Skills in Development Education course is still going strong today.

 In the early years, the work of Comhlámh members focused on questioning the practice of development work overseas; examining causes of ‘underdevelopment’, particularly unfair trade; influencing priorities for the newly developed Irish overseas development assistance programmes; promoting understanding of the cultures of countries where members had worked and the images of Southern countries shown in Ireland, particularly by the media; learning about poverty and development patterns in Ireland and promoting the rights of refugees coming to Ireland.